iterative/dvc.org/content/docs/command-reference/dag.md

 ## Description

-DVC represents a pipeline internally as a **Directed Acyclic Graph** (DAG) where the nodes are stages and the edges are dependencies.
+DVC represents each pipeline internally as a **Directed Acyclic Graph** ([DAG]) where the nodes are stages and the edges are dependencies.

-`dvc dag` displays this dependency graph in one or more pipelines, as defined in the `dvc.yaml` files found in the <abbr>project</abbr>.
+`dvc dag` displays this dependency graph of the stages in one or more pipelines, as defined in the `dvc.yaml` files found in the <abbr>project</abbr>.
 Provide a `target` stage name to show the pipeline up to that point.

-[directed acyclic graph]:
-  /doc/user-guide/pipelines/defining-pipelines#directed-acyclic-graph-dag
+[dag]: /doc/user-guide/pipelines/defining-pipelines#directed-acyclic-graph-dag

 ### Paginating the output